Stories from the House of the Virgin Mary

 People have declared to feel a rush of emotions and a significant spiritual presence when visiting the house, perhaps offering additional credence to the claim of its famous guest.

-We each took a candle from the church, and lit them in a large glass case just outside.
+We each took a candle from the church and lit them in a large glass case just outside.

 We said silent prayers for the important women in our life, and sat beside it for a few minutes, absorbed in pensive thought.
 While Pete took a few pictures I continued to sit, reflecting on the many people who had come here before us from all over the world.
 Those in pursuit of hope, maybe even salvation.
-I wondered what they found, and if those who felt so moved by their visit carried that feeling home.
+I wondered what they found and if those who felt so moved by their visit carried that feeling home.

-We moved onto the prayer wall just below, scanning and reading notes left behind by visitors on white scraps of fabric, paper, or napkin.
+We moved onto the prayer wall just below, scanning and reading notes left behind by visitors on white scraps of fabric, paper, or napkins.
 We lingered only momentarily, proceeding to the exit as a large tour group began to move into the space.

 I cannot say I felt a life-changing rush of emotions.
 No tears or tingling.
 Instead, just the warmth of deep appreciation for a place so peaceful, filled with love and prayers from across the world, Christians and Muslims alike.
 A place where a respect of beliefs is acknowledged and upheld.
 Where prayers and wishes are probably very much the same.